Parker-Bakken/search-intent-dataset/README.md

 Includes an "ambiguous query" dataset demonstrating tie-break reasoning for realistic search evaluation scenarios.

+## How to Review This Repository

+This project demonstrates how search queries can be labeled by intent using clear guidelines and reasoning.

+If you're reviewing this repository, here is the quickest way to understand it:

+1. **Start with `intent-definitions.md`**
+   - Defines the rules used to classify queries.
+   - Shows the taxonomy used for labeling.

+2. **Open `dataset.csv`**
+   - Contains labeled examples of common search queries.
+   - Each entry includes a query, assigned intent, and justification notes.

+3. **Review `dataset_ambiguous.csv`**
+   - Shows difficult queries that could fit multiple intents.
+   - Includes alternative interpretations and tie-break reasoning.

+4. **Read `rater-calibration.md`**
+   - Demonstrates how raters align labeling decisions to maintain consistency.

+5. **See `analysis.md`**
+   - Provides dataset summary, QA checks, and labeling consistency notes.

+Together these files simulate a simplified **search evaluation workflow used in AI training and search quality rating.**

 ## Intents used
 - Informational
 - Navigational